obfuscatedgenerated/asus-aura-control/README.md

 Some scripts for messing with ASUS Aura Sync devices.

-ASUS Trademark is either a US registered trademark or trademark of ASUSTeK Computer Inc. in the United States and/or other countries.
+ASUS Aura Sync® is either a US registered trademark or trademark of ASUSTeK Computer Inc. in the United States and/or other countries.

 Reference to any ASUS products, services, processes, or other information and/or use of ASUS Trademarks does not constitute or imply endorsement, sponsorship, or recommendation thereof by ASUS.